 Who says healthy can’t be delicious?
 This healthy apple crisp recipe is 100% whole grain, uses less sugar than traditional crisps, is naturally sweetened, and no dairy!
 So this is also a vegan apple crisp if that’s your thing.
 Either way, it’s delicious.
 And I don’t know about you, but that’s always my thing.

-As Thanksgiving approaches, you might be looking for a great dessert to put on your table this holiday season.
-Ok, ok, I know apple pie is usually everyone’s go to and mine as well.
+Ok, ok, I know an Old Fashioned Apple Pie is usually everyone’s go to and mine as well.
 But let’s not forget another apple dessert as American as ok well you know.
 Apple Crisp.
 Mmm, apple crisp.
 So much easier and just as satisfying if you ask me as pie.
+I’m a huge fan of apple crisp around here – from the classic, to a Apple Cranberry Crisp, or a Caramel Apple Crisp.

 What makes this recipe healthy?